Affiliate link disclosure – The BMW Repair Guide uses affiliate links in their site. For more information on affiliate links, please click here.

 Reinstall the air intake assembly.

 Reinstall the cabin filter housing.

 Start car and test system.
 It will take the engine a few cranks to get the fuel into the cylinders so vehicle can start.

-The Repair Difficulty Level displays graphically how challenging the repair is, from easy to advanced.
-Easy repairs usually require very few tools, have short repair times and do not require jacking and supporting the vehicle.
-As the difficulty level rises, expect the repair to demand more time, specialized tools, and better understanding of mechanics to complete the job.
+The Level of Difficulty displays graphically how challenging the repair is, from beginner to expert.
+Beginner repairs usually require very few tools, have short repair times and are simple to complete for even the most novice of mechanics.
+As the difficulty level rises expect the repair to demand more time, use more specialized tools, and require a better understanding of mechanics to complete the job.